 You’ve heard John McCard talk about Community – Discipleship – Service as the three pillars of St. James’s Ministry.
 This event is all about Community and enabling our Community to Serve.

 A “best-of” fellowship event, Mardi Gras features many of our own providing great food and drink, wonderful live auction choices, and lots of us having a great time together.
 One of the biggest St. James’s parties of the year, Mardi Gras also is the primary funding source for our St. James’s Mission and Outreach Ministries, vital ministries that enable us to serve in our own city and well beyond.
 Held each year on Fat Tuesday at 6:00pm in Valentine Hall and Michaux House.
-Click here to learn about this year’s Mardi Gras.
+Even in COVID times, the 2021 Virtual Mardi Gras for Mission and Outreach event raised more than $30,000 for mission and outreach sponsored by St. James’s.

 About our ministries: